janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-11.md

 The release of the CLI continues to attract interest with Sven planning to introduce Atomist on a FedEx Day.
 > https://atomist-community.slack.com/archives/rug-cli/p1479286662000061

+### Erlang Comes Ringing

+Interest in Atomist for Erlang broke out recently with Erlangly comments from Zach.